halides/ohpelabra/README.md

 - 5.4 1h create repo
 - 8.4 1h think about stuff, mod readme
 - 11.4 4h basic structure, lots of reading up on C++
+- 14.4 4h lots of progress, help from a friend